GilsonFrias/QRCscan_API/README.md

 The QR codes are read from frames captured with OpenCV.
 Up to 4 cameras can be setup for continuous capture.
 The process of frame capturing and QR code decoding is handled on a non blocking dedicated [thread](https://docs.python.org/3/library/threading.html).

-The API responses are given in JSON format with the images being returned in base64 strings.
+The API responses are given in JSON format with the images being returned as base64 strings.

 ### 1. Known limitations: